 She has been a featured speaker at fly clubs, expos, conclaves, and private fly fishing events across the United States.
 Her fly fishing topics range from how to fly fish in fresh and or saltwater, destination fly fishing, mentoring others into the sport, and her fly fishing life story.

-Wanda has been an Advisory staff member of TFO Rods for many years.
+Wanda has been advising different brands on designing and making some of the greatest trout rods for many years.
 She is on the Pro Staff of Chota Outdoor Gear and an Ambassador for Aqua Design and Maven Fly, technical clothing for avid women anglers.
 She is a co-owner of Taylor and Taylor fly fishing schools.
 You can email Wanda for more current information about her teaching or lectures near you.

 A native of Colorado, Pat has been guiding for over 23 years.
 He spends approximately two hundred days a year on the water, enjoying a unique quality of life both personally and professionally.
 “I am blessed to be able to make a living as a fly fishing guide and I will never lose sight of how fortunate I am to really love my job.